MiltonGreat/Stock-Price-Prediction-Using-LSTM-and-GRU-Models/README.md

 ### Dataset

-The dataset used for this project contains historical stock price data for various companies.
-Metadata:
+Dataset Description

-- Ticker: Stock ticker symbol (e.g., 'A' for Apple)
+The dataset contains historical stock price data for various companies, with each entry representing a single day of trading.
+Below is a detailed description of each column in the dataset:

-- Date: The date of the stock price
+- Ticker: The stock symbol for the company.
+Each entry in this column represents a different company, such as 'A' for one specific company.
-- Open: The opening price of the stock for that day
+- Date: The date of the stock price data entry, formatted as YYYY-MM-DD.
+This column helps in organizing the data chronologically, allowing time-based analysis and forecasting.
-- High: The highest price of the stock during that day
+- Open: The price of the stock at the beginning of the trading day.
+It represents the price at which the stock first traded when the market opened on that particular day.
-- Low: The lowest price of the stock during that day
+- High: The highest price that the stock reached during the trading day.
+This shows the peak price the stock was sold for on that particular day.
-- Close: The closing price of the stock for that day
+- Low: The lowest price the stock reached during the trading day.
+This represents the bottom point during the day for the stock price.
-- Adj Close: The adjusted closing price, accounting for stock splits and dividends
+- Close: The last price at which the stock was traded during the day.
+It’s typically used as the reference price for that day and is often the most important data point for financial analysis.
-- Volume: The number of shares traded on that day
+- Adj Close (Adjusted Close): The closing price of the stock adjusted for actions like dividends, stock splits, etc. This is crucial for a more accurate reflection of stock performance, as it accounts for such events that affect stock value but not the market price directly.

-The dataset contains 5964 entries across 8 columns.
+- Volume: The total number of shares that were traded on that particular day.
+This is an important indicator of market activity, showing how much interest or liquidity there is in the stock for that day.

 ### Steps Involved